 OK guys let’s put this all together now.
 This Cuban sweet potato picadillo bowl involves spices such as cumin, oregano, and garlic and onion and bay leaves.
 A little touch of extra sweetness comes from the dried fruit.
 In this case I use dried cranberries but you can use raisins.

 To even out the sweetness, we use throw in those roasted chickpeas, green olives, and mix it all together with the sweet potato and stewed tomatoes for richness.

 This truly is a one pot wonder.
 So full of flavor and you didn’t even need meat.
 There’s plenty of fiber, plant-based protein, and healthy fats in at all.
 Look at us go!
 New year, new recipes to try, new staple ingredients to stock up on to help us enjoy every meal.

-Quality ingredients that are still’s still affordable.
+Quality ingredients that are still affordable.
 Love it!
-I think this 2017 is going to be filled with more recipes just like this.
+I think this year is going to be filled with more recipes just like this.

 Favorite recipe to use stewed tomatoes?
 I would love more.

 This recipe is part of our 8 Healthy Ways to Cook Sweet Potatoes collection.
 Check it out!